Last editedMar 20237 min read

-If a site gives a sense of poor security customers may fail to complete their payment - in fact - 58% of customers blame a failure to complete a payment on security concerns.
-Secure payments are therefore a key factor in improving buyer confidence and trust and increasing your conversion rate.
+If a site gives a sense of poor security, customers may fail to complete their payment - in fact, 58% of customers blame a failure to complete a payment on security concerns.
+Secure payments are key to improving buyer confidence and trust and increasing conversion rates.

-No matter how you take payments online – whether you take card or Direct Debit payments you will want to make sure you’re using SSL (technically it's now TLS or "Transport Layer Security" but the terms are used interchangeably).
+No matter how you take payments online – whether you accept credit or debit card or bank payments you will want to make sure you’re using SSL (technically, it's now TLS or "Transport Layer Security" but the terms are used interchangeably).
 If you’re taking card payments – it’s not a choice – SSL is required for PCI compliance.

-While it’s not required for Direct Debit payments, SSL and the associated lock icon, green bar and https address that comes with an SSL secured site have become synonymous with online payment security.
+While it’s not required for Direct Debit payments, SSL and the associated lock icon, green bar, and the HTTPS address that comes with an SSL-secured site have become synonymous with online payment security.

 What is SSL?

 TLS and its predecessor SSL (“Secure Sockets Layer”) are standard security technology that establishes a secure link between a website and a visitor’s web browser (or a mail server and client).
 All communications transmitted through this link are encrypted.

 Therefore, sensitive information like credit card information is encrypted and sent to the website owners, who can decrypt the information.
 This means anyone who tries to intercept the information on the way won't get anything but encrypted (unreadable) information.